top of page

 While glass is harder than acrylic, it can also be scratched.
 Natural gravel can contain mineral pieces which are harder than glass.
 If they are caught in between the glass pane and a tool or sponge, they can easily scratch the glass.

 Stainless steel is often used as a glass-safe blade for algae scrapers.
 Stainless steel has a hardness on the Mohs scale of 6.5.
-If the blade becomes bent at the corners, it could scratch some glass which falls between 6 and 7 on the scale.
+If the blade becomes bent at the corners, it could scratch glass which falls between 6 and 7 on the scale.

 Regardless of the tool, for the most part, there is a glass version and an acrylic version.
 Algae scraping blades for glass are made of stainless steel.
 Blades for acrylic are made of plastic.
 Sponges for glass are more coarse than the softer sponges made for acrylic.
 Most magnet cleaners allow for soft acrylic safe inserts.